 The VictimFocus report began new conversations about sexual consent and entitlement in the UK.

 The author of the report, Dr. Jessica Taylor, said she heard from both men and women about the finding that 51% of respondents have woken up to their male partner performing sex acts on them.
-She said some people were critical that this was not an offense, while others were more reflective, even admitting that they had done so before but had not considered their behavior as an issue.
+She said some people were critical that this was not an offense, while others were more reflective, even admitting that they had done so before but had not considered their behavior an issue.
 Women assumed it was a part of a normal, long-term relationship.

 “It’s a sense of entitlement,” Dr. Taylor said.
 “They’re in a relationship with you.
 You’re asleep.
 They want it.
 So they take it.”